Laneway Festival: 2013

 The Laneway lineup in 2013 included: Bat for Lashes, Japandroids, Divine Fits, Alt-J, Of Monsters and Men, MS MR, Jessie Ware, Flume, Chet Faker, Pond and The Rubens.
 The Tone Deaf website wrote: "Laneway does not fail to live up to its reputation, putting the mega-corporate festivals to shame with [its] authenticity".

 The festival continued to stage its events in New Zealand and Singapore, and programmed a stage at Field Day London for the third time.
 The Field Day stage featured a line-up of acts that included Charlie Boyer & The Voyeurs, Dark Bells and Django Django.

-On 15 March 2013, Laneway Festival announced it will expand to Detroit, US, to make its North American debut on 14 September 2013.
+On 15 March 2013, Laneway Festival announced it would expand to Detroit, US, to make its North American debut on 14 September 2013.
 The inaugural Laneway Festival Detroit lineup was announced on 13 May 2013, and included co-headliners Sigur Rós and The National.
 The Detroit event also featured Chvrches, Solange, Savages, AlunaGeorge, Flume and Icona Pop.
 After spending some time in Detroit in 2012 at the invitation of the Palace Sports & Entertainment company, Rogers said he knew the city was Laneway's next stop and first American venue: "Detroit is having its rebirth and as Laneway continues to evolve, we can identify with a city that is continuing to evolve as well...
 It seemed like a great fit and this line-up seals it."

 On 9 November 2013, Laneway Festival won Music Event of the Year at the West Australian Music Industry Awards.